ec-jrc/lisflood-code/docs/3_step3_preparing-setting-file/index.md

 3) 	parameter options
 4)	chose optional model routines (which ones are available; what they do; and how to “activate” them)

-In order to facilitate the preparation of the settings file, a complete example is provided [here](https://github.com/ec-jrc/lisflood-code/tree/master/src/lisfloodSettings_reference.xml).
-The user is encouraged to update the paths, the names of the maps and of the tables in the provided template.
-Please note that the template contains all the settings for a warm start run; the paths to the initial maps must be replaced with the initial bogus values in order to perform a pre-run or a cold start run.
+When using the  [reference settings .xml](https://github.com/ec-jrc/lisflood-code/tree/master/src/lisfloodSettings_reference.xml), the user is encouraged to update paths, names of maps and of  tables.
+For instance, users can decide to organize static, meteo, parameter maps in sub-folders or include all maps (and even tables) in one folder.

+>Please note that the template contains all the settings for a warm start run; the paths to the initial maps must be replaced with the initial bogus values in order to perform a pre-run or a cold start run.

 TIP:  *$(ProjectDir)* or *$(ProjectPath)* cab used as built-in variable in the XML settings, to refer the project folder.

 ### Time-related constants